-The amounts presented above are net of reinsurance assets.
-This presentation is consistent with the method used in valuing actuarial liabilities.
+The presentation is consistent with the method used in valuing actuarial liabilities.

-c) Composition of assets supporting liabilities and surplus
+Composition of assets supporting liabilities and surplus c)

 The Company segments its business taking into account the different liability profiles of its products.
 Based on these profiles, the Company has invested in fixed income securities and equities with characteristics that closely match the characteristics of the related liability.